aura-nw/0xstory/README.md

 # 0xstory
-Cross chain protocol IP management protocol, ft Story Protocol and Layer Zero This is a demo for minting and registering an IP NFT with Story protocol on remote chain using Layer Zero.
+Cross chain protocol IP management protocol, ft Story Protocol and Layer Zero.
+This is a demo for minting and registering an IP NFT with Story protocol on remote chain using Layer Zero.

 ## Contracts description